InfinityG/id-io/README.md

 ### Trust creation
 This endpoint is used to create a trust between id-io and the relying party.
-The relying party provides a shared AES key which is used for symmetrical encryption of login payloads.
+The relying party provides a shared AES key which is used for symmetrical encryption of login payloads. *This is an administrative endpoint and so requires a valid authorization header.*

 - Uri: /trusts
 - Method: POST